European stock funds worldwide post record $5.7 bln outflows -BofA

-NEW YORK (Reuters) - Investors worldwide pulled a net $5.7 billion out of European stock funds in the week ended Oct.
-15, their biggest weekly withdrawals on record, data from a Bank of America Merrill Lynch Global Research report showed on Friday.
+NEW YORK, Oct 17 (Reuters) - Investors worldwide pulled a net $5.7 billion out of European stock funds in the week ended Oct.
+15, marking their biggest weekly withdrawals on record in absolute terms, data from a Bank of America Merrill Lynch Global Research report showed on Friday.

-“Europe’s growth problems are immense,” said Scott Anderson, chief economist at Bank of the West.
-“The German growth engine appears to be faltering at a time when Europe’s economy remains heavily dependent on solid growth continuing there.”

 Stock funds overall posted $2 billion in net outflows, marking their third straight week of outflows, according to the report, which also cited data from fund-tracker EPFR Global.
 Emerging markets equity funds posted $2.3 billion in outflows, marking their second straight week of withdrawals.